sids4ru/money-tracker/README.md

 ## Pending Features

 1. **Transaction Categorization Improvements**:
-   - ✅ Skip already manually categorized transactions when using "Apply to similar transactions" feature
+   - ✅ Skip already categorized transactions (both manual and auto) when using "Apply to similar transactions" feature
    - Remove hard-coded categories in category page and make the system more dynamic
    - Add feature to persist auto-categorization rules using a similarity table
    - Create UI for the similarity table in the settings page